Harshonar/Max32664c_firmware_update_tool/README.md

 Official tools:
 - Require specific hardware (e.g. MAX32630FTHR)
-- Are not easily scriptable
+- Are not easily scriptable (e.g. generic Arduino style code with .h file instead of .msbl)
 - Are difficult to integrate into custom workflows

 This tool solves that.